XeSoft/Xifias/README.md

 An type of function with the definition `RouteContext -> RouteContext option`.

 This is where you access the `RouteContext`.
 The two things to do with `RouteContext` are to check the underlying `HttpContext` for filtering purposes and setting the `ResponseDecision`.
-Then you decide whether to return `Some context` if the request is approved or `None` to deny it.
+Then you decide whether to return `Some context` if you want to handle the request or `None` to skip it.

 Example usage